-Federal Income Taxes and Claiming Exemption
+Federal Income Taxes and Claiming Exempt

 When you earn income as an employee, you will notice automatic withholdings taken from your paycheck.
 No matter where you live, you will have federal income tax and FICA tax withheld by your employer.
 Depending on your state, however, you could also have state income tax as well as local taxes and state unemployment taxes to contend with.
 The IRS imposes mandatory payroll taxes such as FICA, the Federal Insurance Contributions Act tax, on every employee’s wages.
 FICA taxes include your contributions to Social Security and Medicare.
 For FICA taxes, you’re responsible for half of the total tax, and your employer is responsible for paying the rest on your behalf.

 In addition to all of the above, you will more than likely also find federal income taxes withheld, unless you are exempt.
-When you’re exempt from federal tax withholdings, this means that you will not have federal income taxes taken from your paycheck, but you will still probably have FICA taxes withheld by your employer.
+When you’re exempt from federal tax withholdings, this means that you will have no federal taxes taken out of your paycheck, but you will still probably have FICA taxes withheld by your employer.
 In order to qualify to claim exempt tax status, you must have had no tax liability for the prior year, and anticipate no tax liability for this year.
 There are other requirements for eligibility such as dependency status and income thresholds that you must meet before claiming exempt status.
-The IRS provides a worksheet on page 11 of IRS 2017 Publication 505 to help you determine if you’re eligible to claim exempt status or not.
+The IRS provides a worksheet on page 11 of IRS Publication 505 to help you determine if you’re eligible to claim exempt status or not.

 Can I Claim Exempt on State Taxes?